 Legal challenges are to be expected as a field develops and, in this context, might well be considered developmentally appropriate.
 They can also offer a hidden blessing.

 This seven year old child’s insight that being with his dad mattered more than what he was doing with his dad is an important lesson not only for parents but for anyone who is in a relationship.

 Teaching Mindfulness Skills to Kids & Teens

-In this ten minute guided practice, older children and teens notice how their minds and bodies feel when they stop, breathe and be.
-Scroll down to listen.
+In this ten-minute guided meditation for children and teens, kids notice how their minds and bodies feel when they stop, breathe and be.